OzgurDevFolio/Youtube-Clone/README.md

 1. Make it Responsive

-2. Deploying from videos

-3. If it can't search all solutions and try all of them
+2. Deploy it, if it can't search all solutions and try all of them